General Terms and Conditions - Service Provision

 1General Provisions

-These general conditions define, without prejudice to the application of any specific terms, the respective obligations of Dylan BRICAR, under the trade name YourTech, and his client (or co-contractor) regarding all services performed by YourTech, whose registered office is located at Boulevard Lambermont 430 - bts 2, 1030 Brussels, Belgium, and is registered with the Crossroads Bank for Enterprises under the enterprise number BE1005358280.
-Our services are intended for any consumer or professional client, hereinafter referred to as “the client.”
-By “consumer,” we mean any natural person acting for purposes that do not fall within the scope of his or her commercial, industrial, artisanal, or liberal activity (Art.
+Our services are intended for any consumer or professional client, hereinafter referred to as «the client».
+By «consumer», we mean any natural person acting for purposes that do not fall within the scope of his or her commercial, industrial, artisanal, or liberal activity (Art.
 I.1, 2°, of the Code of Economic Law).
-By “professional,” we mean any person not covered by the above definition of consumer.
+By «professional», we mean any person not covered by the above definition of consumer.

-By accepting the quote, contract, or by any start of service, the client expressly acknowledges having received a copy of these general conditions, having read them, understood them, and accepted them without reservation.
+By accepting the quote, contract, or by any start of service, the client expressly acknowledges having received a copy of these general terms and conditions, having read them, understood them, and accepted them without reservation.

 All provisions to which no explicit exception is made remain applicable.
-Only deviations set out in a written and explicit agreement can modify the application of these general conditions.
-In the event of a conflict between the client’s general conditions and YourTech’s, only the latter will prevail.
+Only deviations set out in a written and explicit agreement can modify the application of these general terms and conditions.
+In the event of a conflict between the client's general conditions and YourTech's, only the latter will prevail.

 2Validity of Offers and Commitment

-Any service entrusted by the client to YourTech will be subject to a free, estimated quote provided by YourTech.
-Unless stated otherwise in writing, quotes remain valid for 14 days from the date of issuance.
+Any service entrusted by the client to YourTech will be subject to a free estimated quote provided by YourTech.
+Unless otherwise stated in writing, quotes remain valid for 14 days from the date of issuance.

 3Right of Withdrawal